okfn/handbook/text/recipes/cleaning-data-with-spreadsheets.rst

    .. image:: http://farm9.staticflickr.com/8075/8388491329_6b3748ece6_o_d.png

 #.
 You’ve already selected the list of categories, which you can see displayed in the Range area.
-Type ProductionCategories into the Name area and then select Add.
+Type **ProductionCategories** into the Name area and then select Add.
 We can now use this range.
 #.
 Select all the data (Shortcut: Ctrl-A) in the worksheet called “Split”, where the data about production use is split across different columns.
-Go to Format → Conditional Formatting and make it look like the image below.
+Go to **Format → Conditional Formatting** and make it look like the image below.

    .. image:: http://farm9.staticflickr.com/8078/8389578860_39d7fafce2_b_d.jpg

-The formula to use is COUNTIF(ProductionCategories,A1)=0.
+The formula to use is **COUNTIF(ProductionCategories,A1)=0**.
 Also, select “New Style”.
 A new window called “Cell Style” will pop up.
 In the “Font Effects” tab choose a colour and then select okay.
 We chose red, which is shown below:

    .. image:: http://farm9.staticflickr.com/8195/8389578898_688b1d2a79_b_d.jpg

-Select OK.
+Select **OK**.
 This highlights in red the text in cells that are not found in the data range we have called “ProductionCategories”.
 The effect this has is to highlight the entries that we have to now correct.
 You spreadsheet will look like this:

    .. image:: http://farm9.staticflickr.com/8512/8388491409_4c1a55b745_o_d.png

 Step 2: Correct these entries
 *****************************
 Now we know where to look, we can make corrections to the data.
-The way to do this is to introduce data validation to the spreadsheet.
+The way to do this is to introduce **data validation** to the spreadsheet.
 This restricts the data that can be entered into a cell.

 #.
 Select the complete dataset in the worksheet called ‘Split”, where you’ve just highlighted the values that don’t appear on the improved list of categories.
-Go to Data → Validity.
+Go to **Data → Validity**.
 #.
 In the window that opens, make the fields look like those in the image below:

    .. image:: http://farm9.staticflickr.com/8497/8388491429_da4c5f4870_b_d.jpg